cedadev/cis/doc/api/cis.rst

 Main API
 ========

-As a commmand line tool, CIS has not been designed with a python API in mind.
+As a command line tool, CIS has not been designed with a python API in mind.
 There are however some utility functions that may provide a useful start for those who wish to use CIS as a python library.
 For example, the functions in the base cis module provide a straightforward way to load your data.
 They can be easily import using, for example: :code:`from cis import read_data`.
 One of the advantages of using CIS as a Python library is that you are able to perform multiple operations in one go,